 Once you figured out all of these details, you can finally relax.
 Our pizza party calculator takes care of everything from now on!
 In particular, you can expect the following information:

 Calories per person.
-Yes, you guessed it - if there are any people on a diet in the room, you can happily hand them a memo with the caloric value of their share.
+Yes, you guessed it - if there are any persons on a diet in the room, you can happily hand them a memo with the caloric value of their share.

 Total cost.
 Make sure to prepare the money beforehand.